WHAT IS A ‘PROGRESS REVIEW’

 but for various reasons did not complete, and now want to start

 again.
-Or, you may already be flying, but want to convert your NPPL
+Or, you may already be flying, but want to

-or microlight licence to the JAR PPL or NPPL(A).
-Even if you are
+your NPPL or microlight licence to the JAR PPL

-already following PPL training elsewhere a “progress review
+or NPPL(A).
+Even if you are already following PPL training elsewhere

-and finishing within a reasonable timeframe.
+getting stuck, and finishing within a reasonable timeframe.

 ****** A unique approach in learning to fly and becoming